dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

     do if I weren't me

-I *almost* went to one of these sessions in Boulder, CO, but my manager was such a dick that day, i totally forgot about it. the
+I *almost* went to one of these sessions in Boulder, CO, but my manager was such a dick that day, I totally forgot about it. the
 #AlexanderMethod is a metaphor.

 Fortunately, i was smart enough to have already understood the method